AthensFramework/Core/doc/tutorial.md

   * Upload to your code repository:

+  If you use an IDE, it may place files into your project web root.
+Before uploading your code to your repository, be sure to exclude those files using your .gitignore file.

-  Creating a code repository, initializing your code directory, and pushing it to the repo are beyond the scope of this tutorial.
+  However, creating a code repository, initializing your code directory, and pushing it to the repo are beyond the scope of this tutorial.

 Deploying an Existing Project
 -----------------------------